 Prawn Biryani is another winner here.
 Spicy and full of masalas, with massive prawns in them, you best dig in with your fingers.
 Then, Appam and Stew for that traditional Sunday lunch with the family, or perhaps you’re the Ghee Rice and Fish or Chicken Curry kinds.
 Either way, expect spicy, greasy but oh-so-wonderful home-style fare that finds its way into your heart and memory.

 Breakfast is a legendary affair here.
-So their omelettes (from mushroom and bacon stuffed to mutton and Spanish versions), Mushroom on Toast, sausages and bacon (though fried in questionable oil) are a sure shot winner.
-Anytime of the day, their strong but milky Koshy’s Special Coffee will give you that much needed kick.
+So their omelettes (from mushroom and bacon stuffed to mutton and Spanish versions), Mushroom on Toast, sausages, and bacon (though fried in questionable oil) are sure shot winners.
+Any time of the day, their strong but milky Koshy’s Special Coffee will give you that much-needed kick.
 For munchies, try the Chicken Liver on Toast and the Cream of Chicken Sandwich (and you thought it was only a soup).
 There’s also a smattering of Chinese, North Indian, Korean and baked dishes (Cheesy Au Gratin is good) for you to sample.
 Blindly opt for Caramel Custard with the perfectly burned sugar or the Peach Melba for dessert.